-Figure 20-17 Cisco IM and Presence Native Compliance and Message Archiving
+Figure 20-15 Cisco IM and Presence Native Compliance and Message Archiving

 A blocking third-party compliance solution, which not only allows logging of messages but also applies policy to message delivery and message content, is provided through a third-party compliance server solution.
-Cisco IM and Presence third-party compliance requires a compliance server for each server in the cluster, as shown in Figure 20-18.
+Cisco IM and Presence third-party compliance can be deployed with multiple compliance servers for each server in the cluster, multiple servers per compliance server, or some other combination.
+All Cisco IM and Presence servers in the cluster are subject to compliance.
+Figure 20-16 shows a deployment with a compliance server for each server in the IM and Presence cluster; whereas Figure 20-17 shows a mapping of a single compliance server to multiple IM and Presence servers, or multiple compliance servers to a single IM and Presence server.
+The various deployment options allow for greater flexibility in compliance policy routing and cluster deployment.

-Figure 20-18 Cisco IM and Presence Third-Party Compliance
+Figure 20-16 Cisco IM and Presence Third-Party Compliance